jfcloutier/karma_system/research_fellowship/notebook.md

 # Research notebook

+## July 17, 2024

+Presented an intro to the project

+## July 9, 2024

+Wrote about intents and action policies.

+## June 27, 2024

+Clarified the nature and role of Wellbeing measures, and wrote about it.

 ## June 24, 2024

 Formalized the nature and origins of a CA's beliefs entailing the synthesis of objects, and wrote about it.